-Supportive Treatment Elements for Individuals and Alumnae
+Supportive Treatment Elements for Individuals

 A combination of supportive elements makes up each patient’s binge eating disorder treatment plan.
 These elements directly respond to the patient’s need for eating disorder treatment, medical care and psychiatric support.
 Here are several treatment elements that can help people who want to achieve binge eating disorder recovery.